Skip to Content

 // Read the temperature and the humidity:

-Lastly, I print the results in the Serial Monitor and add a delay between the readings.
-The minimum interval between readings is 2 seconds (see datasheet), so I added a 2 second delay.
+Lastly, we print the results in the Serial Monitor and add a delay between the readings.
+The minimum interval between readings is 2 seconds (see Datasheet), so we use a 2000 msec (=2 sec) delay between readings.

 delay(2000);